-Other real estate owned decreased \$1.2 million, or 8.10%, to \$13.9 million at December 31, 2012 from \$15.1 million at December 31, 2011.
+Other real estate owned increased \$2.0 million, or 14.31%, to \$15.9 million at December 31, 2013 from \$13.9 million at December 31, 2012.
 We anticipate total other real estate owned to increase in the near future as we foreclose on real estate collateralized loans.
 All properties are being marketed for sale by commercial and residential realtors under the direction of our Special Assets division.
-During 2012, we were able to sell \$8.1 million of our properties as compared to sales of \$5.9 million in 2011.
-As a result we incurred losses on the sales of these properties in the amounts of \$480 thousand and \$218 thousand for the years 2012 and 2011, respectively.
+During 2013, we were able to sell \$5.1 million of our properties as compared to sales of \$8.1 million in 2012.
+As a result we incurred net losses on the sales of these properties in the amounts of \$570 thousand and \$480 thousand for the years 2013 and 2012, respectively.
+During 2013 we had to record net writedowns on other real estate owned properties in the amount of \$562 thousand compared to \$2.6 million in 2012.
+This was due to the receipt of updated valuations on the other real estate owned properties, which showed a lower fair value than our carrying amount of the properties, and accordingly we recorded a writedown on the properties.
+In some instances, real estate values increased from prior period writedowns and are netted against current year devaluations in other properties.
 Future sales of these properties are contingent upon an economic recovery; consequently, it is difficult to estimate the duration of our ownership of these assets.
 We have designated employees to monitor other real estate owned properties to ensure proper fair market values of these assets and to ensure that maintenance and improvements are made to make these properties more marketable.
-During 2012 we had to record writedowns on other real estate owned properties in the amount of \$2.6 million compared to \$4.0 million in 2011.
-This was due to the receipt of updated valuations on the other real estate owned properties, which showed a lower fair value than our carrying amount of the properties, and accordingly we recorded a writedown on the properties.